Emilj100/Coding/project/README.md

 - **Scalability:** For larger deployments, migrating from SQLite to a more robust database solution and enhancing session management could be beneficial.
 - **API Key Management:** Moving all sensitive API credentials to environment variables or a secure configuration file is recommended.

 In summary, the Health & Fitness Tracker is a robust and feature-rich application that allows users to manage every aspect of their fitness journey.
-With thoughtful design, comprehensive input validation, and secure session management, this project provides a solid foundation for further development and potential real-world deployment.
+With thoughtful design, comprehensive input validation, secure session management, and the use of modern UI frameworks like Bootstrap, this project provides a solid foundation for further development and potential real-world deployment.